Priyansh-Kedia/SwipeLibrary/README.md

 # SwipeLibrary

-Extension Library to add swipe functionalities to the RecyclerView
+Extension Library to add swipe functionality to the RecyclerView